 there's no place to get them, so the above ROM cart is the only option.

 DS flash cards will either not work on 3DS system, or they will only play DS games.
-At the moment, the only way
+At the moment, the

-are constantly being updated, so make sure to do some research before buying.
+flash cards are constantly being updated, so make sure to do some research before buying.

 There's also a way to completely flash your 3DS and all versions are supported.
 I haven't tried it